 Domestic Industry

-India has the forth largest proven reserve of coal.
-Though India has 257.38 billion tonnes of reserve, Indian coal is of poor quality, with high ash content.
-Nearly 83% of Indian coal reserve is of non-coking variety.
-Out of the 456.4 million tonnes of coal produced in 2008, power, steel and cement sectors accounted for 77%, 4% and 3% of the offtake respectively.
-57% of India’s coal import in 2008, accounted for coking coal.
-The main source of imported coking coal is Australia.
+India has the fourth largest proven reserves of coal.
+Though India has 285.9 billion tonnes of coal reserve, Indian coal is of poor quality, with high ash content.
+Nearly 87% of Indian coal reserve is of non-coking variety.
+India’s requirement for coking coal is met primarily through imports.
+India imported around 35 MT of coking coal in 2013, accounting for around 70% of total coking coal consumption in the country.
+This would further increase to around 55-60 MT in next 4 to 5 years.
+The main source of imported coking coal as on date is Australia.

 Coke is an essential raw material for many industries.
 Hence we need to look at the industry structure in line with the major consuming sectors of the economy.